Skip to content

 Pure freeracing

 The Future Fly White Tiger is a pure freerace board.
-The board wants to be placed on the edge, fly over the water and maintain comfort despite its performance.
-Both the shape, the construction and the features of the White Tiger are geared towards this objective.
+The board wants to be put on edge, fly over the water, and maintain comfort despite its performance.
+The shape, construction, and features of the White Tiger are all geared towards this goal.

-However, the White Tiger concept does not end with the board itself.
-This is just where the journey begins.
-With our service and video content, which you can access via a QR code on the board, we make sure that you 'really' fly over the water on the edge.
+But the White Tiger concept doesn't end with the board itself.
+That's just where the journey begins.
+With our service and video content, which you can access via a QR code on the board, we make sure that you really fly over the water on the edge.

 Developer comments

-"The development task was clear - we wanted to build a freeracer that would make it easier to enter the world of freeracing, but ultimately not just be characterized by compromises.
+"The task in development was clear—we wanted to build a freeracer that would make it easier to enter the world of freeracing, but ultimately not be characterized by compromises.

 We have achieved that.
-The board is one thing, the other is to explain how everything works.
-I don't want anyone to buy this freerace board and end up not knowing how to use it or screwing the footstraps in so far that proper railing becomes impossible.
+The board is one thing, the other is explaining how everything works.
+I don't want anyone to buy this freerace board and end up not knowing how to use it or screwing the foot straps so far inwards that proper rail riding becomes impossible.
 The mission is to make access to fast, lively windsurfing as easy as possible!" - Mario Kümpel

 White Tiger 115